 Getting rid of a virus or malware on a Mac

 Many Mac users think they can’t get viruses or malware.
 This isn’t true, even though the amount of viruses and malware targeting Mac computers is lower than for PCs and laptops.
+We've got an in-depth guide to Mac security, but we'll give you a quick rundown here.

 Some well-known examples of malware for Mac computers include: